WDI-SEA/notes/05-node-express/express-intro/05crudexpress.md

 });
 ```

-In the above example we load the `dinosaurs/index.ejs` view and pass it `dinoData` as `myAnimals`.
+In the above example we load the `dinosaurs/index.ejs` view and pass it `dinoData` as `mydinosaurs`.
 Now we can access myDinos directly in the `index.ejs` file.

-### 3. Show / Read (GET)
+### 3. Show / Read (GET) route

 _Show_ is a route that displays a single item of a specific type.
-It is a GET
+Since we're still just reading data, it is a GET
 request to (in this example) `/dinosaurs/1`

 Create a `dinosaurs/show.ejs` file: